Darinochka/llm-service/README.md

 # LLM Service with Telegram Bot

-A B2C service that provides access to an LLM model through a Telegram bot, with subscription-based access control.
+A B2C service that provides access to an LLM model through a Telegram bot, with subscription-based access control and coin-based wallet system.

 ## Features

 - Telegram bot interface for user interaction
 - Subscription-based access control
+- Coin-based wallet system (10 coins per minute of subscription)
 - Background processing of LLM requests using Celery
 - PostgreSQL database with SQLAlchemy ORM
 - FastAPI backend with JWT authentication